-An important element of Council's management of the road network relates to how Council identifies and addresses hazards or defects that may pose a risk to road users.
-When Council establishes its approach to road management it needs to consider its obligations and its capacity, the needs and views of the road users and the cost of the service delivery to the ratepayers and residents.
+An important element of Council's management of the road network relates to how Council defines, identifies and addresses hazards or defects in roads, pathways and road related infrastructure.
+Defects in these assets are inevitable and so Council establishes its approach to road management by balancing the reasonable needs and views of the road users and the cost of the service delivery to the ratepayers and residents.
+Accordingly Council sets out in this plan what it believes are reasonable intervention levels, below which a defect does not warrant action but defects identified that exceed those levels will be actioned within a reasonable timeframe.